Vintage Denim is sized differently than most average denim.

 The vintage T-shirts are not sized by what is listed on the original tag.
 Due to the shirts' vintage nature, the original tag sizes are not accurate.
 If two sizes are listed on the shirt, it will fit either size, depending on if you want it to fit tighter or baggier.

 The Buckskin Babes is not affiliated in any way with Wrangler, Rockies, Levi's, or any other brands of denim or clothing that appear on our website.
-We simply upcycle the vintage clothing by adding our Buckskin Babes flare to it.
+We simply upcycle the vintage clothing.